iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Deprecation of the Settings on iModelApp

 The previous `IModelApp.settings` API has been removed in favor of [IModelApp.userPreferences]($frontend).
-THe updates API will provide a clear distinction between the "settings" within the control of the user (user preferences) and which are within control of the admin of an iModel/iTwin (Workspaces).
+The updated API will provide a clear distinction between the "settings" within the control of the user (user preferences) and which are within control of the admin of an iModel/iTwin (Workspaces).
 The separation is intended to make it clear who is capability of modifying and overriding a given setting while making the API easier to use.

-The new [UserPreferencesAccess]($frontend) interface is a simply, easy-to-use API that can be implemented in many different ways.
+The new [UserPreferencesAccess]($frontend) interface is a simple, easy-to-use API that can be implemented in many different ways.
 The `core-frontend` package does not dictate an implementation and could easily be setup using Local Storage (via [Storage APIs](https://developer.mozilla.org/en-US/docs/Web/API/Storage)) or by a cloud-hosted storage mechanism to share across user sessions.

 ## `Tool.run` and `Tool.parseAndRun` are now async